Security certificate detainee Mohamed Harkat seeks relaxation of monitoring

 Civil libertarians have long criticized the security certificate process as fundamentally unjust because the detainee sees only a summary of the accusations, making them difficult to challenge.

 In a 2014 ruling, the Supreme Court of Canada said the security certificate regime does not violate the person's right to know and contest the allegations they face.
-However, the high court provided detailed guidance on applying the process to ensure it is fair.

 The Supreme Court also concluded Harkat "benefited from a fair process" when Noel reviewed his case.